 (c) this presumption has not been defeated although serious efforts have been made to do so.

-Sentences referring to what is included within the article must use the present tense rather than the future tense.
+Sentences referring to what is included in the article must use the present tense rather than the future tense.

 Correct: Both act and rule utilitarianism are discussed in the next section.